MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 -   Apply the SQL setup best practices as described in the SQL setup section in this document.

 -   Turn off SharePoint Indexing on the MIM Portal site.
-For more information, see the Disable SharePoint indexing section in this document.
+For more information, see the [Disable SharePoint indexing](#disable-sharepoint-indexing) section.

 ## Feature Specific Best Practices